victornkpubre/victornkpubre/README.md

 ## I'm a Software Engineer with Programming, System Design and Ux Design Skills

-- 👨‍💻 I’m currently working on back-end development technologies like Laravel and Java.
+- 👨‍💻 I’m currently working on back-end and ML technologies like Tensorflow and Java Spring.
-- 💪🏼 Software Development Stack in the order of increasing proficiency: React, Spring, Vue.js, Laravel then Flutter
+- 💪🏼 Software Development Stack in the order of increasing proficiency:  Vue.js, Laravel, React, Spring then Flutter
 - 📚 I’m currently learning everything about Azure Ai Services and TensorFLow😅
 - ⚡ Fun fact: I love dogs, coffee, stand-up comedy, music, soccer, mma and golf.